 What Skills Do Back-End Engineers Need?

-Back-end engineers need both soft and technical skills to successfully do their job.
+Back-end engineers need both soft and technical skills to do their job successfully.

-Software development in general is a collaborative process and requires more than what you can find on a resume.
+Software development is generally a collaborative process that requires more than what you can find on a resume.

-In turn, you want your back-end engineer to be not only a good engineer, but they should fit in with the company culture as well and be the best Back-End engineer possible.
+In turn, you want your back-end engineer to be not only skilled but also a good fit for the company culture and the best Back-End engineer possible.

 Here are some invaluable soft skills to look out for when hiring a developer or engineer of any kind: